 Fraunhofer Project Centre for Composites Research at The University of Western Ontario

 In July 2011, the Fraunhofer Institute for Chemical Technology ICT began a long-term collaboration with The University of Western Ontario (Western) in London, Ontario.
-German and Canadian researchers will work together in the joint "Fraunhofer Project Centre for Composites Research @ Western", carrying out research and development in the field of lightweight construction.
+German and Canadian researchers will work together on the process and material development of composite materials for the transportation, construction materials, and renewable energy sectors in the joint “Fraunhofer Project Centre for Composites Research @ Western,“ a latest state-of-the-art equipped press centre in full industrial scale.

 Lightweight construction is a globally significant research field, in which Germany has assumed a leading role.
 Fibre composites are finding increasing application, particularly in the automotive sector, as these composites offer not only a low density but also the possibility of integrated functions.
 Over the past few years the Fraunhofer ICT in Pfinztal has carried out extensive process and material research and development work for the lightweight sector.